EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/telemetry.md

 ## update
 You can change one or more values by passing in an argument and value.
+Note: A server restart is required for these properties to take effect.
 ```
    lacadmin telemetry update
-        --chargebackID <_CHARGEBACK_ID_HERE_>
+        --chargebackID '<_CHARGEBACK_ID_HERE_> '
         --domainName '<_DOMAIN_NAME_HERE_>'
         --plaEnabled false
         --sendEnabled false